MannyAdc/SAS_Curiosity_Cup/README.md

 ## Task / Project Description

 Each team were required to choose a topic and dataset for the competition.
-I as a member of the team of students from Egypt, Australia and Japan have participated into the cup held in 2022.
+I as a team member of the students from Australia, Egypt, and Japan have participated into the cup held in January 2022.

 Our team explored the relation between the length of hospital stay and various factors based on the dataset from https://www.kaggle.com/nehaprabhavalkar/av-healthcare-analytics-ii.
 The analysis was held primarily on SAS Studio.